maybebyte/anthesis/why-openbsd.md

 ## Great documentation

 OpenBSD feels transparent and comprehensible.
-Between the FAQ, man pages, and mailing lists, as well as other resources `(/etc/examples, /usr/local/share/doc/pkg-readmes)`, the user is not lacking in ways to understand how the system works under the hood.
+Between the FAQ, man pages, and mailing lists, as well as other resources like `/etc/examples` and `/usr/local/share/doc/pkg-readmes`, the user is not lacking in ways to understand how the system works under the hood.
 An OpenBSD installation is a didactic environment well-suited to anyone with a DIY attitude.

 ## Security